Diffusion in a $d$-dimensional rough potential

 In a homogeneous single-component solid, there is a singular lattice point energy $E^\circ$ and a single saddle point energy $E^\dagger$, yielding an energy barrier $\Delta E = E^\dagger - E^\circ$.
 In a heterogeneous multi-component solid, however, there are multiple lattice and saddle point energies, characterized by local chemistries.
 For many random solid solutions, the migration barriers can be modeled as a normal random variable.
 As an example, we have computed the distribution of vacancy-mediated migration barriers in an $\text{Fe}_{30}\text{Ni}_{30}\text{Cr}_{40}$ model alloy using the climbing image NEB method in LAMMPS using an embedded atom method potential \cite{ternary-eam} by Zhou et al. (Figure \ref{fig:barrier-dist}), which is relatively well-modeled by a normal distribution.

+A closely related approach was recently developed by Xu et al., who combined machine-learning-assisted KMC with a species-resolved analytical diffusion model for vacancy-mediated self-diffusion in multi-principal element alloys \cite{xu2023mechanism}.
+Their model explicitly separates random-barrier and random-trap contributions, incorporates species-dependent migration-barrier and site-energy distributions, and accounts for vacancy correlation effects.
+This allowed them to show that sluggish diffusion is not controlled by the width of the migration-barrier distribution alone; instead, site-energy variations, chemically biased jump probabilities, and vacancy back-correlation can be essential.
+The present work addresses a complementary limiting problem: rather than constructing a species-resolved model for a particular alloy chemistry, we derive a compact dimension-dependent expression for a dilute walker in an idealized statistically rough landscape.
+This isolates the role of dimensionality and potential roughness, while deliberately neglecting species-resolved correlations and trap/barrier coupling beyond the assumed distributions of initial and saddle energies.

 As such, we begin our model by coarse-graining local chemistries into two distributions $E^\dagger$ and $E^\circ$ (Figure \ref{fig:coarse-grain}), which are respectively the energies at the saddle and initial points.
+This reduction to a single barrier is an intentional coarse-graining of the full reaction-coordinate landscape, whose detailed shape can itself influence mean first-passage times when intermediate barriers or structured potential profiles are present \cite{kumar2025speeding}.
 We then assume that $E^\dagger$ and $E^\circ$ can be modeled as independently distributed random variables:

 where $\mathcal{N}(\mu, \sigma^2)$ denotes a normal distribution with mean $\mu$ and variance $\sigma^2$.
 The resulting diffusive energy barriers are then similarly normally distributed:

 where we have defined the mean energy barrier $\mu = \mu^\dagger - \mu^\circ$ for brevity.